ousatov-ua/dns-filtering/README.md

-# Configuration for DNS filtering server based on Unbound + Redis + Nginx
+# Configuration for DNS filtering server
-Some useful configuration to use unbound/nginx/redis.
+All is tested on Ubuntu 22.04

 The architecture is next:
 1) unbound is working on port `53`